-To register with USEA’s Instructors’ Certification Program, ask questions, and/or obtain further information about ICP, contact Nancy Knight at [email protected] (703-669-9997).
-The ICP does not require a candidate instructor to enter the Instructors’ Certification Program at the lowest ICP Level.
-Rather, a candidate instructor determines which ICP Level best matches his/her highest level of teaching knowledge and skill based upon a self-evaluation of his/her own history of riding, competing, and learning/teaching.
-Then he or she attends the appropriate Workshop(s), receives feedback on his/her teaching from the Workshop(s) faculty member, and confirms the ICP Level at which he/she wants to be assessed at an ICP Assessment.
+To register with USEA’s Instructors’ Certification Program, ask questions, and obtain further information about ICP, contact Nancy Knight at [email protected] or (703) 669-9997.
+The ICP does not require a candidate instructor to enter the Instructors’ Certification Program at the lowest ICP level.
+Rather, a candidate instructor determines which ICP level best matches their highest level of teaching knowledge and skill based upon a self-evaluation of their own history of riding, competing, and learning/teaching.
+Then the candidate instructor attends the appropriate workshop(s), receives feedback on their teaching from the workshop(s) faculty member, and confirms the ICP level at which they want to be assessed at an ICP Assessment.

 How to Become an ICP Certified Instructor

 Contact Nancy Knight for an ICP registration form.
 Complete that form and return it to Nancy.
-Read the ICP Standards Booklet and the ICP Workbook which you will receive once you register with ICP.
+Read the ICP Standards Booklet and ICP Workbookwhich you will receive once you register with ICP.
 Also, before attending an ICP Workshop, begin your reading/reviewing of ICP required and recommended readings, which are listed in both the Standards Booklet and the Workbook.

 Submit verifications of your instruction from three of the highest-competing students whom you are teaching and/or have taught.

-Attend the required ICP Levels I/II Workshops Pair or the required Levels III/IV Workshop as a candidate instructor.
-Choose the level I/II or III/IV Workshops in accordance with the definition of ICP levels.
-Find Workshops on the ICP calendar page of this website; contact a Workshop host to enter a Workshop.
+Attend the required ICP Levels I/II Workshops or the required Levels III/IV Workshop as a candidate instructor.
+Choose the Level I/II or III/IV Workshops in accordance with the definition of ICP levels.
+Find workshops on the ICP calendar page of this website.
+Contact a workshop host to enter a workshop.